 Eligible applicants have completed the prospective SI course(s) they wish to conduct sessions for with a grade of “B” or better, have a cumulative GPA of 3.0 or above, and are highly recommended by UNLV faculty.

-Additional expectations of SI leaders include:
+Additional expectations of SI leaders include but are not limited to:

 - Attend assigned courses on time and begin SI sessions promptly each week.